 With this in mind, we wanted to tell you about the most popular beer styles today.
-Beers that represent the whole spectrum of flavor and texture, alcoholic strength, and color; beers that you have to try to understand the complexities of craft beer.
+Beers represent the whole spectrum of flavor and texture, alcoholic strength, and color; beers that you have to understand the complexities of craft beer.
 Want more?
 Check out the Philly Beer School!
 They offer fantastic beer brewing classes and tastings.

 Let’s start by saying that the best-selling beer style in the world is the American Lager (closely followed by light versions.)

 You know them well: Budweiser, Miller High Life, and Coors are prominent examples, but they’re not on our list today because, as people learn more about the technical nuances and beauty of craft beers, at least we hope, the popular beer style will fall out of favor.

 This style got its name from India Pale Ale.
 Legend has it; this style was an extra-strong beer made to withstand long journeys through the sea from England to India.
 Today IPA is just IPA and stands for nothing but its aromatic personality.

 IPAs are top-fermented beers (fermented with aromatic-enhancing Ale yeasts) that stand out for the high amounts of American or New World hops added to the beer.

 Hops make IPAs incredibly aromatic.
 Pine nut aromas and tropical fruit scents like guava and citrus jump from the glass.
 The otherwise clear beer has a bitter profile, thanks to the hops.

 A classic beer style with a natural balance between hop and malt aromas.
 Also, top-fermented, pale ales are more approachable than IPAs; this is the type of beer that you can enjoy all day.

 With an average, toned-down alcohol strength, a clean profile, and an easy-to-drink personality, this is the craft brewers’ answer to the industrial lagers.
 Often golden, pale ales have a rich palate and are creamy compared to lagers.

 This dark beer is having a moment.
-It gets its color from the roasted malt used for the style; the dark malt also brings forward aromas of roasted coffee and dark chocolate.
+It gets its color from the roasted malt used for the style; the dark malt also brings forward the aromas of roasted coffee and dark chocolate.
 The beers are easily recognizable for their black color and large, tan, foamy head.